Skip to content

 Step 1:

 In your 5-gallon bucket, add your coco coir.
 Breaking up your coco coir is not necessary when using hot water it will just take slightly longer to hydrate fully.
 Breaking up your coco coir help with mixing your other ingredients.
 This is where your face mask will be extremely valuable.
 Coco coir can get very dusty when broken up.
 If you can do this step outside, that would be even better.
 To break it up, you can either try to do this by hand or with a flat-head screwdriver and rubber mallet.
 Place your brick on its side, and use your mallet to dig the screwdriver into the brick and pry it apart.
 You should be able to break it up the rest of the way by hand after splitting it into three separate sections.
 You want to achieve a sandy texture.
 It is okay if your coco coir has long fiberous strands.
+If you will only be using coco coir you can simply weigh your coco coir and multiply by 4 then add that amount of water 1g = 1ml.
+You can always add more water after the initial hydration.
+Ex.
+A 650g brick will use anywhere from 2250ml (x3.5) - 3250ml (x5)

 Step 2: